os-autoinst/openqa-logwarn/README.md

 * For testing you can execute `test_logwarn` directly or `prove test_logwarn`.
 * You can add new cases by extending `in.log` as well as `test_logwarn`.

+#### Adding a new ignore rule

+* First, make sure the test succeeds
+* Add an example of the line to ignore to `in.log`, e.g.

+  `[error] [pid:123] Connect timeout: FooBar.publish failed, retrying 7 more times`

+  The unique thing about this is probably the `FooBar.publish`.
+* Add a test in `test_logwarn`:

+  `is-ignored 'FooBar.publish'`

+  This is kept short on purpose.
+The test is supposed to ensure that the line containing `FooBar.publish` is not appearing in the filtered output.
+As soon as you try to add the whole line there you might make mistakes and the test will always succeed because of this.
+* Now run the test.
+It should fail.
+* Only as the last step add the rule to `logwarn_openqa` to make the test pass

 ## Contribute

 This project lives in https://github.com/os-autoinst/openqa-logwarn